 The tubing size and the discharge diameter should match to ensure an accurate flow rate.

 Replacement fountain pump selection may be intimidating, mainly because the fountain comes with the pump during the original purchase.
-There are several features, such as size, low water shut-off, height requirements, and flow rate.
+To select a replacement for an outdoor fountain pump, first, decide the one you need.
+Whether standard submersible, in-line cable, or low water shut-off pumps.
 A little research may reduce the struggle of getting the right item.